jadecobra/python_tdd_exercises/source/functions/test_functions.rst

 ----

 *********************************************************************************
-test_passthrough_functions
+test_identity_functions
 *********************************************************************************

-Passthrough :ref:`functions` return their input as output
+identity :ref:`functions` return their input as output

 red: make it fail
 ---------------------------------------------------------------------------------